A robust approach to quantifying uncertainty in matching problems of causal inference: Introduction

-Summary results from \cite{Prelim} are shown in Table \ref{Tab:Prelim}.
-Results from their exercise confirm that choice of matching algorithm indeed affects resulting estimates and hypothesis tests.
 On average, two methods alone agree on rejecting vs$.$ not rejecting the same null hypothesis \textit{only 40.5\% of times} but achieve similar balance 70.5\% of times.
 These numbers drop dramatically if any group of three methods is considered, and \textit{are virtually zero if agreement among all six methods at once is considered.} As stated before, we believe that this happens because different matching methods choose among matches of similar quality arbitrarily and in different ways.
-According to these results, this issue is present in practical scenarios that involve real-world data, and that addressing it is an important step towards fully robust data analysis.
+According to these results, \textit{seemingly arbitrary choices of match assignment affect conclusions}.
+This is true in practical scenarios that involve real-world data, and that addressing it is an important step towards fully robust data analysis.

-Further evidence of these practical issues is given in Section \ref{Sec:Simulations} of this work, and in Appendix \ref{App:Sec:Simulations}: we simulate several datasets under both exact and inexact matching schemes, all of which admit several possible equal-quality matched subsamples, and compare the behavior of some possible ways of choosing between these sets.
-We analyze several possible ways of choosing one of these matched subsamples: (i) uniformly at random, (ii) choosing the subsample that matches the most control units with the largest value of the outcome, (iii) choosing the subsample that matches the most control units with the smallest outcome value.
-In these experiments, there is no full-sample treatment effect, yet performing a hypothesis test on a single subsample selected in any of these ways tends to reject the null.
-A summary of these experiments is displayed in Figure \ref{Fig:Sim1}.

-The methods proposed in this paper are directly aimed at solving the issue presented here.